SQream/sqream_docs/data_ingestion/avro.rst

 Modifying Data Before Loading
 -----------------------------

-One of the main reasons for staging data using the ``EXTERNAL TABLE`` argument is to examine and modify table contents before loading it into SQream.
+One of the main reasons for staging data using the ``FOREIGN TABLE`` argument is to examine and modify table contents before loading it into SQream.

 For example, we can replace pounds with kilograms using the :ref:`create_table_as` statement